 - 1. See Definition section at end of permit for explanation of terms. - 2.
-This limit applies during the period April 1 through October 31, annually. - 3.
-This limit applies during the period November 1 through March 31, annually. - 4.
-Report the geometric mean if more than one sample is collected during the reporting period. - 5.
-Calculated as the sum of Total Kjeldahl Nitrogen (TKN) and nitrate/nitrite as N. - 6.
-Limit applies during the period June 1 to September 30, annually.
+This limitation applies from April 1 through October 31. - 3.
+This limitation applies from November 1 through March 31. - 4.
+Report Geometric Mean if more than one sample is collected in the reporting period. - 5.
+Oil and Grease monitoring is only required when a visible sheen is observed. - 6.
+Effective June 1 through September 30. - 7.
+Effective October 1 through May 31.